Nikkig087/blackjack/README.md

 #### Difficulty levels

 - Beginner Level:
-The computer opponent draws cards until its score reaches 17 or higher, regardless of the player's score or the game state.
+The dealer (computer opponent) draws cards until its score reaches 17 or higher, regardless of the player's score or the game state.

 <br>